Skip to main content

 Property Values

-With average new vehicle prices over $47,000, the $20,000 property damage minimum leaves you exposed if you damage a newer vehicle.
+With average new vehicle prices approaching $50,000, the $20,000 property damage minimum leaves you exposed if you damage a newer vehicle.

 Consider Higher Limits